figredos/flutter/README.md

 - [Roll Dice App:](roll_dice_app) A very simple app that rolls a six-sided die.
 Created for basic understanding of the Flutter environment and its tools.

 - [Quiz App:](quiz_app) An app that provides a quiz about basic Flutter knowledge.
-Created for understanding switching screens inside the app, the usage of buttons more intensively, using data from Maps inside the app, and organizing lib files.
+Created for understanding more advanced basics of dart and Flutter.